mdditt2000/kubernetes-1-19/cis 2.7.1/edns-multi-host/README.md

 Demo [YouTube]()

-This user-guide demonstrates a single wide-ip **cafe.example.com** which answers for both coffee and tea deployments.
+This user-guide demonstrates a single Wide IP **cafe.example.com** which answers for both coffee and tea deployments.
 DNS has no layer 7 path awareness and therefore a DNS monitor is required to determine the health of the deployments.
-Recommendation would be to create a dedicated http status page for the DNS monitor, monitoring required deployments etc. IF the monitor detects the http status failure, the wide-ip is removed from BIG-IP DNS.
-Another option is to have a 1-1 mapping between the wide-ip and service.
+Recommendation would be to create a dedicated http status page for the DNS monitor, monitoring required deployments etc. IF the monitor detects the http status failure, the Wide IP is removed from BIG-IP DNS.
+Another option is to have a 1-1 mapping between the Wide IPand service.

 ## Prerequisites